openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/intro.rst

 -  Control over IP addressing.

--  Ability to insert an configure their own services (e.g., firewall, IPS)
+-  Ability to insert and configure their own services (e.g., firewall, IPS)

 -  VPN/Bridge to remote physical hosting or customer premises.